Suzanna-Linn/slua/docs/beta.md

 ll.Listen(1, "", "", "")

 -- add an event handler
-llevents.on("listen", myListenFunction)
+LLEvents:on("listen", myListenFunction)
 -- remove the event handler
-llevents.off("listen", myListenFunction)
+LLEvents:off("listen", myListenFunction)

--- add with anonymous function local myListenHandler = llevents.on("listen",
+-- add with anonymous function local myListenHandler = LLEvents:on("listen",
     function(channel, name, id, msg)
         -- do something
     end
 )
 -- remove
-llevents.off("listen", myListenHandler)
+LLEvents:off("listen", myListenHandler)

 -- add once
-local myListenHandler = llevents.once("listen", myListenFunction)
+local myListenHandler = LLEvents:once("listen", myListenFunction)
 -- remove
-llevents.off("listen", myListenHandler)
+LLEvents:off("listen", myListenHandler)

--- remove all the handlers of an event for _, myListenHandler in llevents.listeners("listen") do
+-- remove all the handlers of an event for _, myListenHandler in LLEvents:listeners("listen") do
-    llevents.off("listen", myListenHandler)
+    LLEvents:off("listen", myListenHandler)
 end

 -- remove all the events
-for _, eventName in llevents.eventNames() do
+for _, eventName in LLEvents:eventNames() do
-    for _, myHandler in llevents.listeners(eventName) do
+    for _, myHandler in LLEvents:listeners(eventName) do
-        llevents.off(eventName, myHandler)
+        LLEvents:off(eventName, myHandler)
     end
 end</code></pre>